AlexTelon/FlexiCharge-Backend/backend-app/docs/ocpp/ocpp_docs.md

 ### Example: Remote Start Transaction
 (Starting a transaction is currently the same as starting a charging session)

 1. Call StartTransaction through the API (in production this will be initiated by the GUI).
-Make sure that the transaction has the same chargerId as the connected charger socket (use pgAdmin to check transactions table, might need to manually insert a chargerId into a specific transaction).
+Make sure that the transaction has the same connectorID as the connected charger socket (use pgAdmin to check transactions table, might need to manually insert a connectorID into a specific transaction).
 `http://SERVER_IP_HERE:8080/transactions/start/TRANSACTION_ID_HERE`

 2. Go to to the connecter charger socket, and get uniqueID from message at index 1